 - 1.2 The objective of Privacy Safeguard 1 is to ensure CDR entities handle CDR data in an open and transparent way.
-It is the bedrock principle. - 1.3 By complying with this Privacy Safeguard, CDR entities will be establishing an accountable and auditable practice procedures and systems that will assist in complying with all the other Privacy Safeguards.
-This leads to a trickle-down effect where privacy is automatically considered when handling CDR data, resulting in better overall privacy management, practice and compliance through a "privacy by design" approach. - 1.4 It is also important that consumers are aware of how their CDR data is handled, and can inquire or make complaints to resolve their concerns.
-A CDR Policy achieves this transparency by outlining how the CDR entity manages CDR data, and by providing information on how a consumer can complain and how the CDR entity will deal with a complaint.
+It is the bedrock principle. - 1.3 By complying with Privacy Safeguard 1, CDR entities will be establishing accountable and auditable practices, procedures and systems that will assist with compliance with all the other privacy safeguards.
+This leads to a trickle-down effect where privacy is automatically considered when handling CDR data, resulting in better overall privacy management, practice and compliance through a 'privacy-by-design' approach. - 1.4 It is also important that consumers are aware of how their CDR data is handled, and can inquire or make complaints to resolve their concerns.
+A CDR policy achieves this transparency by outlining how the CDR entity manages CDR data, and by providing information on how a consumer can complain and how the CDR entity will deal with a complaint.